GWC-DCMB/ozobotLessons/README.md

 In this [activity](time_machine/) students will use Ozobots to travel in time while avoiding pitfalls using logic and computer programming with OzoBlockly.
 Adaptations available for middle school and high school ages and implemented as a 45 minute activity.
 This lesson teaches programming concepts including writing psueodcode, binary, booleans, and conditional statements.

 ## STEMinist Parade
 In this [activity](STEMinistParade.pdf) students will use logic to complete the Ozobot path to visit the historical women in STEM in chronological order.
+Check your work with the [key](STEMinistParade_KEY.pdf).

 # Resources from Ozobot
 - [Calibration](ozobot-calibration-tips.pdf)